Institutes Curriculum

 - AP Physics II

-- Biotechnology and Molecular Biology
+- Biotechnology Honors

 - AP Psychology

-Intro to Health Science
+- Health Science Capstone

-This semester long introduction course is the first course in the new Health Science Institute.
-Students should sign up for this course that are interested in pursuing Health Sciences during grades 10 – 12.
-Introduction to Health Sciences covers the foundations of health sciences – including medicine, personal / behavioral health, government services, and biotechnology.
+This semester long introduction course, typically taken during freshman year, is the first course in the Institute of Health Science.
+Students interested in pursuing health sciences should enroll in this course.
+The course covers the foundations of health sciences including medicine, personal/behavioral health, sports medicine, nutrition and medical research.
 This course focuses on the wonder of God’s preeminent creation and the intricacies of the human body.

 Health Science II

-Biology Honors:
+Biology

-Honors Prerequisite: Completion of Biology CP with a year-long grade of 90% or better and teacher recommendation, OR completion of Biology Honors with a year-long grade of 83% or better and teacher recommendation.
+Prerequisite: completion of Biology and Chemistry with a grade of 90% or better and teacher recommendation.

 AP Physics I